RivinHD/Tsunami-Simulation/docs_sphinx/submissions/two_dimensional_solver.rst

         l_hvNew[l_ce] = l_hvOld[l_ce];
     }

+The calculation in the y-direction follows the same principle, but now we have to take a full stride to the next cell, i.e. we use the top and bottom cells for the update.
+To make this calculation more efficient, four values in the x-direction are updated simultaneously in the y-direction.
+This is done to address a 128-bit cache line, i.e. :math:`\text{sizeof(float)} \cdot 4 = 32 \text{ bit} \cdot 4 = 128 \text{ bit}`.
+Otherwise, three loaded values would be lost if the arrays are aligned correctly.
+If the cache line is smaller than 128 bits, e.g. 64 bits or 32 bits, then values are loaded that would also be loaded later.
+However, the number of simultaneously updated values in the y-direction should not be too large, otherwise loaded values from the lower cells that are needed in the next iteration will be wasted.

+To change the value used, which makes the calculation more efficient as explained above, the variable ``ITERATIONS_CACHE`` is used.
+In this case, ``ITERATIONS_CACHE`` is four, which will be used for the rest of the explanation.
+The implementation requires two loops.
+The first loop iterates over all cells in the x-direction as long as the number of cells is divisible by four.
+The next inner loop iterates over the rows, and the last inner loop is used to make the calculation more efficient.
+The indices of the top and bottom cells to be updated are then determined.
+The second loop deals with the remaining cells in the x direction that are less than four.
+The loop iterates over the rows and the inner loop over the remaining cells in the x-direction, using the same calculations as the first loop.
+The calculation of reflection and update are the same as performed in ``WavePropagation1d``.

 .. code-block:: cpp
+    :emphasize-lines: 2-3, 9, 12, 15, 18-19, 69, 72, 75-76

     // calculates xCells dividable by ITERATIONS_CACHE and remaining cells t_idx full_xCells = ( m_xCells / ITERATIONS_CACHE ) * ITERATIONS_CACHE;